Manage your Astra enterprise

 • ORG_EMAIL: The email address to receive administrative notifications related to this organization.
 Usually this is the email address of the user specified in adminUserID.

-• ORG_ADMIN_ID: The Astra DB user ID of the user who will be the initial Organization Administrator.
-The user must have an active Astra DB account.
+• ORG_ADMIN_ID: The Astra user ID of the user who will be the initial Organization Administrator.
+The user must have an active Astra account.

 To get a list of users in an organization, including their user IDs, use GET /v2/organizations/users.
-This endpoint requires an organization application token, not an enterprise application token.
+For this endpoint to return the organization’s users, you must pass an organization application token, not an enterprise application token.

 • ENTERPRISE_ID: Your enterprise ID.